What is Anunnaki?

 Why the topic persists

-The Anunnaki literature has survived fifty years of academic dismissal because it does something the academy has chosen not to do: it treats the Sumerian texts as primary sources of comparable seriousness to the Bible or the Vedas, and it asks what they would mean if read at face value.
+The Anunnaki literature has survived fifty years of academic dismissal because it does something the academy has not done.
+It treats the Sumerian texts as primary sources of comparable seriousness to the Bible or the Vedas, and asks what they would mean read at face value.
 The face-value reading produces extraordinary claims.
-It also produces a coherent picture across an unusually wide body of source material, which is part of why the readers do not generally find the academy's purely-literary reading satisfying.
+It also produces a coherent picture across an unusually wide body of source material.
+That coherence is part of why readers do not generally find the academy's purely literary reading satisfying.

-The honest position for a reader new to the topic is probably to treat the three readings as three different ways of holding the same primary sources, to learn enough Sumerian and Akkadian context to know what is and is not in those sources, and to decide for oneself how literally each reading wants to be taken.
-The Earth Ancients podcast episode with Matthew LaCroix is the cleanest single audio introduction; the Cinematic Documentary is the longest single visual one.
+A reader new to the topic might usefully approach the three readings as three different ways of holding the same primary sources.
+Learning enough Sumerian and Akkadian context to know what is and is not in those sources helps.
+The Earth Ancients podcast episode with Matthew LaCroix↗ is the cleanest single audio introduction.
+The Cinematic Documentary↗ is the longest single visual one.

 — end of entry —